Railway Rivals: Reception

 In Issue 35 of the UK magazine Games & Puzzles, John Deans commented, "It is a natural consequence of a completed game for players to compare their network with that actually in existence.
 Where the two coincide there is a certain satisfaction in 'being right' and where they do not discussion can arise of value in the developing of the players' grasp of this aspect of Geography.
 For this is the object of the Railway Rivals game and, while providing entertainment and excitement, they seem to succeed in this."
 Deans concluded by giving the game a rating of 4 out of 6.

+In Issue 10 of Perfidious Albion, Charles Vasey reviewed the game variant set in Ireland and thought it was "a simple and accurate game which is good fun for all ages (it might not be a wargame but blood still flows!)"
+Vasey questioned the game's balance, since the west coast of Ireland was not very industrialized.
+Nonetheless, Vasey concluded, "though simple, the game often achieves the same results as occurred in real life.
+Fun."

 In 1984, Brian Cresse reviewed the postal version of Railway Rivals for Imagine magazine, and stated that "Railway Rivals is, deservedly, one of the most popular postal games around, but has failed to gain an equivalent hold on the 'mass' of the games-playing public."

 Writing in Issue 78 of Games (August 1986), Sid Sackson called it a "captivating railway game."
 Although Sackson noted the game can be played by two, "more is definitely merrier."

+Games named Railway Rivals one of the Top 100 Games of 1986.